pksilen/vitja-service/README.md

     }
 - @Documentation annotation for service, function and type properties
 - Handle exclude response fields in getProjection and createResultMaps
-- Prometheus metrics (Opentelemetry)
-- Jaeger tracing (Opentelemetry)
-- Logger
 - Correct includes('.') fields name, eg. in sort field name and includeResponseField, SqlInExpression
 - include/exclude to support wildcards: property1.property2.*
 - include/exclude to support JSON and GraphQl
-- Move order delivery status to shopping cart item
+- Move order delivery status, trackingUrl and deliveredTimestamp to shopping cart item
+- Test deliveredTimestamp to be either null or value depending on delivery status field
 - Possible to delete shopping cart item from order if it is not yet delivered
 - Table column indexing annotation
 - sorting, includeResponseFields and excludeResponseFields must checked that they contain only allowed field names